Lodging a development application

 Step 4: Assessment

-Development applications will be assessed by a planning officer under the provisions of the city's Town Planning Scheme No. 4, related town planning policies and the Residential Design Codes 2013 (where applicable).
+Development applications will be assessed by a planning officer under the provisions of the City's Town Planning Scheme No. 4, related local planning policies and the Residential Design Codes (where applicable).
 For more information refer to the Town Planning Controls and Policies page.

-The period taken to assess individual applications can vary depending on whether or not the application complies with the requirements of Town Planning Scheme No. 4 and relevant policies which can, in turn, determine if an application can be dealt with under delegated authority or is required to be determined at a Committee or Council Meeting.
+The period taken to assess individual applications can vary depending on whether or not the application complies with the requirements of Town Planning Scheme No. 4 and relevant policies which can, in turn, determine if an application can be dealt with under delegated authority or is required to be determined at a council meeting.

 Step 5: Planning officer's report and determination